 Along with the tremendous potential, however, comes tremendous confusion and chaos in the marketplace.
-Open systems, object orientation, graphical user interfaces, UNIX, OS/2, CASE, database, and superservers these are terms that can impact information systems choices in various ways.
+Open systems, object orientation, graphical user impact information systems choices in various ways.
 But in today's rapidly changing business and computing environments, how do we decide which solution is best for our needs?
 And how do we go about implementing that solution?

 The Client/Server Computing provide answers to these and similar questions.
-The Information in Client/Server Computing comes from years of experience and first-hand implementation of new technologies.
+The Information in Client/Server Computing comes from years of experience and firsthand implementation of new technologies.